paul-hammant/tbd/content/5-min-overview/index.md

 {{< quote title="Branches create distance between developers and we don't want that" >}}
 &mdash; Frank Compagner, Guerrilla Games
 {{< /quote >}}

-Physical distance can be mitigated by, screen sharing, so we won't worry about that.
+Assuming any nework accessible source control, physical distance is mitigated by AV technologies including screen sharing.
+So we won't worry about that so much these days.

-Frank's distance is about the integration of code from multiple components/modules/sub-teams towards a binary that could be deployed or shipped.
-It has connotations of time, planned and unplanned.
-It has connotations of difficulty
+Frank's 'distance' is about the distance to the integration of code from multiple components/modules/sub-teams for a binary that could be deployed or shipped.
+The problematic distance is to code not yet in the single shared branch, that might:

-- of late merge perhaps.
+* break something unexpected once merged
+* be difficult to merge in.
+* not show that work was duplicated until it is merged
+* not show problems of incompatibility/undesirability that doesnt break the build

 Trunk Based Development is a branching model that reduces the distance to the max.